People sometimes use shady tactics to bring down a rival website by plunging its rankings. A negative SEO attack can achieve this.

-With Google Search Console, you can set up alerts to be received by email if something wrong is happening on your website.
-For example, you can know whether there is malware attacking your site or whether there are some pages of your site that are not indexed.
+With Google Search Console, you can set up alerts to be received by email if something wrong happens on your website.
+For example, you can know whether there is malware attacking your site or some pages of your site that are not indexed.

 2.9 Protect your Website from Malware Attacks and Hackers

-Negative SEO attacks are a real threat, they’re just not a common one.
+Negative SEO attacks are a real threat.
 And even though you can disavow links or report them to Google, it might take some time before Google can conclude that you are innocent and not the one who’s behind the Black Hat practices.

 It’s better to be safe than sorry.
-Now that you know what is negative SEO, set aside some time every now and then to check for negative SEO, and if need be, resolve it using whichever technique is most appropriate.
-It is also a good idea to just be nice to others and avoid giving anyone any reason to attack you in the first place.
+Now that you know what negative SEO is, set aside sometime now and then to check for negative SEO, and if need be, resolve it using whichever technique is most appropriate.
+It is also a good idea to be nice to others and avoid giving anyone any reason to attack you in the first place.
 After all, being nice is free.